One good fjord deserve another

 It’s hard to respond enthusiastically to a play that succeeds intermittently.
 But there is so much potential in Hiro Kanagawa’s Indian Arm that one wants to err on the side of supportiveness.

 Most people in Vancouver don’t have a clue where Indian Arm is.
 The program provides a map.
-It’s an 18-kilometre fjord past the Burrard Indian Reserve (where Chief Dan George is buried), viagra dosage past Dollarton (where Malcolm Lowry lived in his squatter’s shack), past Belcarra and Deep Cove (where the Tsleil-Waututh [Sly-wah-tuth] First Nations have long dwelt), where once there was a remote, luxury resort, the Wigwam Inn, now privately owned by the Royal Vancouver Yacht Club.
+It’s an 18-kilometre fjord past the Burrard Indian Reserve (where Chief Dan George is buried), past Dollarton (where Malcolm Lowry lived in his squatter’s shack), past Belcarra and Deep Cove (where the Tsleil-Waututh [Sly-wah-tuth] First Nations have long dwelt), where once there was a remote, luxury resort, the Wigwam Inn, now privately owned by the Royal Vancouver Yacht Club.

 Otherwise Indian Arm was mostly unpopulated.